signalogic/SigSRF_SDK/mediaTest_readme.md

 From this point, the media encoder specified for the session can be used normally, and outgoing packets can be formatted for transmission either with the DSFormatPacket() API or a user-defined method.

-A log file example showing incoming SID packets and buffer output DTX expansion is included in [Packet Stats and History Log](#user-content-packetstatsandhistorylog) below.
+A log file example showing incoming SID packets and buffer output DTX expansion is included in [Packet Stats and History Log](#user-content-packetstatsandhistorylog) above.

 If DTX handling is enabled with the SigSRF background process, then the user program does not need to call APIs or make any other intervention.